~~ Online Classes ~~

 Over the years as a correspondent for UrbanSketchers.org I’ve had the chance to draw alongside hundreds of other sketchers around the world.
 Many of them professional artists and art instructors.
 Here’s a selection of other Urban Sketchers correspondents that have classes on Craftsy.com.

-Stephanie Bower’s excellent primer on perspective.
-Great for beginners or experienced sketchers who need to refresh their discipline.
-My [full review over here].
+Stephanie Bower’s excellent primer on perspectives, Great for beginners or experienced sketchers who need to refresh their discipline.
+Here’s my review of Perspective for Sketchers.
+I’ll have some details on Essentials of Sketching up soon.

 Matt Brehm’s sketching essentials.
 Perfect for beginners, emphasis on foundation skills.